cam2998/Compiler/README.md

 # CS 442 - Compiler Construction
 ## Semantics Part 2

-This repository contains files to be addded to your main project repository to include the semantic processing capabilities to compile programs of the language Y.
+This repository contains files to be added to your main project repository to include the semantic processing capabilities to compile programs of the language Y.

 ## The Assignment